-Working together with young LGBTQ+ ex/homeless people in London, Vicky Moran’s new play shines a light on a forgotten generation of homeless youth.
+Working together with young LGBTQ+ homeless and ex-homeless people in London, Vicky Moran’s new play shines a light on a forgotten generation of homeless youth.

-No Sweat is supported by The Cockayne Foundation, Lakeside Theatre, Jerwood Space, NJL Foundation and by using public funding by the National Lottery through Arts Council England.
+No Sweat is supported by the Pleasance, the Cockayne Foundation, Lakeside Theatre, Jerwood Space, NJL Foundation and by using public funding by the National Lottery through Arts Council England.

 No Sweat: Pay it Forward

 No Sweat has been created in collaboration with members of the LGBTQI+ ex/homeless community and we want these people to see their stories on stage.